-Today, most of the Sindhi Sama are engaged in irrigation farming according to etnopedia.
+Today, most of the Sama Sindhi are engaged in irrigation farming.
 Their principal crops include wheat, rice, cotton, sugarcane, various fruits, and oilseed.
 Some farmers also raise sheep, goats, and camels.
-The Sindhi living in cities often work as merchants, physicians, lawyers, and teachers.
+The Sindhi living in cities often work as merchants, physicians, lawyers and teachers.

 Islam is a major world religion that is based on five essential duties or "pillars": (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
 (3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.
 Muslims are also prohibited to drink alcohol, eat pork, gamble, steal, use deceit, slander, and make idols.

 The two main holidays for Sunni Muslims are Eid al Fitr, the breaking of the monthly fast and Eid al Adha, the celebration of Abraham's willingness to sacrifice his son to Allah.